National Minimum and Living Wage

-The National Minimum Wage or NMW, as the name suggests is the minimum amount of pay that most workers in the UK are required to get paid.
-The NMW is a legal requirement.
-The rate of NMW that someone is entitled to depends on their age.
+The National Minimum Wage or NMW, as the name suggests is the minimum amount of pay that workers in the UK aged 16 to 24 are required to get paid.
+The minimum wage for workers 25 and over is now called the National Living Wage (NLW).
+Both are a legal requirement and the rate of pay someone is entitled to depends on their age.

 What is the Living Wage?

 The Living Wage or LW, is a rate of pay that’s set by the Living Wage Foundation.
 There are two different UK rates, one for London and one for people outside of London.
 The Living Wage isn’t an obligation for employers but more than 3500 choose to pay it.
 It applies to any worker aged 18 or over and is voluntary.

 Why are the National Minimum/Living Wage (NMW and NLW) and Living Wage (LW) important for employers?

 The National Minimum Wage/National Living Wage and Living Wage are important for employers for several reasons.
 The first reason is that the NMW/NLW is obligatory.
 When you employ someone, you must pay them at least the NMW/NLW relative to their age.
 Whether or not you pay the Living Wage is up to you.
 Either way, you need to keep a record of the number of hours someone works for you and how much you have paid them.
 This information is evidence that you have respected your obligations with regards the NMW/NLW.

 The National Minimum Wage came into play almost 20 years ago.
 It was originally the brainchild of Professor Sir George Bain whose belief was that everyone who works should be paid a fair wage.
 The overriding aim of the NMW was to make the whole UK labour market more efficient, fairer and more flexible.